 Reading this, one might feel that using a basic antivirus software is better as it not only saves on resources but also doesn’t go on to integrate themselves with the operating system files.

 Yes, sure you need an antivirus software not just for your Windows computer, but even for your Mac or Linux systems, these days.
-While it is good to use a modern operating system like Windows 10, Windows 8.1 or Windows 7 to protect your computer against online threats, a security software offers an additional layer of protection against malware.
-It will help you stop almost all known malware and even detect unknown one’s on heuristics – although this does not always succeed.
+While it is good to use a modern operating system like Windows 10, Windows 8.1, or Windows 7 to protect your computer against online threats, security software offers an additional layer of protection against malware.
+It will help you stop almost all known malware and even detect unknown ones on heuristics – although this does not always succeed.

 - Always keep your operating system antivirus software and browsers updated to the latest versions